rmordechay/jogson/README.md

 // Check if a key exists
 var keyExists bool = object.Has("children")

+// Check if the object is empty var objectEmpty bool = object.IsEmpty()

+// Check if a key contains a null value var valueNull bool = object.IsNull("children")

 // Get the object's size
 var keyExists bool = object.Length()